maiskovich/corporatedashboard/README.md

 Mock data is provided for using the demo and as an example of the fields name required in the CSV files.

+When mock data is selected, the web app make a polling and slicing of the data to simulate live updates.

 ## Install